Supportive Care Assistant Program

 There is also a module related to your work placement that will be completed before, during, and after your placement.
 Each module will take approximately 20 hours to complete and can be done at your own pace.
 After completing the required modules, you will be connected to an employer who will provide between 280 to 560 hours of paid employment in a home care, community care, or long-term care setting.
 The length of the work placement is determined by the delivery institution.

 Once you have successfully completed all the requirements, you will be granted a micro-certificate from the college or institute delivering the program.

 Role of a Supportive Care Assistant

-During your four-month placement, you will work in a long-term or home care setting.
+During your paid placement, you will work in a home care, community care, or long-term care setting.
 You will assist certified personal care providers* and the health-care team to support clients.
 The role involves performing non-clinical activities which could include: